 Identify when and where your drivers are idling

 To reduce truck idling, cut back on fuel waste and avoid costly penalties, you must know when and where your trucks are idling.

 Some truck idling is unavoidable.
 In hot or cold weather, drivers need to control the climate in the cabin, even when they’re not driving.
 This might mean hours of idling while they sleep or pause at a rest stop to remain in compliance with hours of service requirements.
 Drivers also need to idle at red lights, when stopped or slowed in traffic, to keep cargo at an appropriate temperature, to build up the air pressure needed for safe brake use or to operate an auxiliary appliance that runs on engine power.
 But some drivers develop bad idling habits, and it’s those drivers who run up your fuel costs unnecessarily.

-With a telematics-based fleet management system such as CalAmp iOn™, you can use idling reports to view idling data across your entire fleet and drill down into idling behavior for each driver.
-In iOn, idling reports include not only the time and location of each idling event but also working idling time and wasted idling time.
+With a telematics-based fleet management system such as the CalAmp application, you can use idling reports to view idling data across your entire fleet and drill down into idling behavior for each driver.
+In the application, idling reports include not only thhttps://www.calamp.com/ion/e time and location of each idling event but also working idling time and wasted idling time.
 You can view a driver’s idle minutes per stop and total idle minutes per day.